Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 ## Overview

-In the MP2 assignment, we will explore **memory allocation and deallocation mechanisms for small kernel objects** and require students to **design and implement a SLAB allocator** within the `xv6` operating system.
+In the MP2 assignment, we will explore **memory allocation and deallocation mechanisms for small kernel objects** and require students to **design and implement a slab allocator** within the `xv6` operating system.

 Key focuses of this assignment include:
-- **Design of the SLAB allocator’s data structures**
+- **Design of the slab allocator’s data structures**
 - **Optimization of time and space efficiency for small object allocation**
-- **Various optimization techniques related to SLAB**
+- **Various optimization techniques related to slab**

 Through this assignment, students will gain hands-on experience in **designing and implementing system memory management** and learn how to enhance the efficiency of kernel memory allocation.